dbikard/open-protocol/README.md

 In order to operate or stage OpenProtocol, you need to be registered for RDS, EC2, and SES.

 Specifically for SES, you must verify the email address from which your application will be sending email.
-See [this document](http://docs.amazonwebservices.com/ses/latest/DeveloperGuide/index.html?InitialSetup.EmailVerification.html) for how to verify an email, and then fill in that email in `config/`
+See [this document](http://docs.amazonwebservices.com/ses/latest/DeveloperGuide/index.html?InitialSetup.EmailVerification.html) for how to verify an email, and then fill in that email in `config/initializers/email.rb`.
+See below for more details.

 ##  Setting up a development environment on OS X